 You should be able to perform and apply all of the above correctly on your own without any pressure in order to move up from the foundation level.
 Those skills form a sound basic pistol competency, irrespective of the following specification steps.

 The Four Universal Safety Rules

-There are four universal safety rules that a shooter has to apply under all circumstances, irrespective of the type of firearm.
+There are four universal safety rules that every shooter has to apply at all times and under all circumstances.
+They are valid for all types of firearms.